 In connection with the Radion/DermEbx Acquisition which closed in July 2014, the Company assumed two separate equipment lease obligations with payments totaling approximately \$2.6 million through May 2017.
 The leases were determined to be capital leases and accordingly the equipment was capitalized and a liability of \$2.5 million was recorded.
-In connection with the acquisition, the Company recorded a fair value adjustment to interest expense and is amortizing the adjustment over the life of the related lease.
-As of March 31, 2017, the outstanding liability for the acquired equipment leases was approximately \$22,000.
+In connection with the acquisition, the Company recorded a fair value adjustment to interest expense and amortized the adjustment over the life of the related lease.
+As of June 30, 2017, there was no further liability for the acquired equipment leases.